-Importantly, D-EWGs not only improve the thermodynamic stability, as reflected by BDEf, but suppress the kinetic process of bond cleavages.
+Notably, the aforementioned TP3PO and PO-T2T involve P6 and P8 as substructures, respectively; so their stability difference can be likewise rationalized.
+Compared with TP3PO, PO-T2T with a D-EWG has a significantly improved EA_M (1.58 vs 0.77 eV), but a slightly decreased EA_X (2.07 vs 2.22 eV), thus leading to ~ 1 eV improvment for $BDE_f(-)$.
+That further supported that D-EWGs meet the criterias of negative charge mangers well.
+In addition, EA_M of PO-T2T is 0.3 eV higher than that of P8 (1.58 vs 1.28 eV), demonstrating that the D-EWG Trz at the center of the molecule makes all the PO groups interconnected to further promote EA_M , leading to much higher $BDE_f(-)$ of PO-T2T (3.43 vs 3.04 eV).
+Moreover, the negative charge managers not only improve the thermodynamic stability, as reflected by BDE_f , but suppress the kinetic process of bond cleavages.
 That is confirmed by the comparison between the rapid degradation of TP3PO-only EOD, and the robustness of PO-T2T-only EOD.
-During C-P bond cleavages towards electrons, the electron on LUMO redistributes to sp-orbital of P. When there are D-

-EWGs, the redistribution will become more difficult.
+During C-P bond cleavages towards electrons, the electron on LUMO redistributes to sp3-orbital of P. When there is a negative charge manager, the redistribution will become more difficult.
 To visualize this, potential energy curves (PECs) and electrostatic potential (ESP) maps are plotted during C1-P bond cleavages in TP3PO and PO-T2T anions.
-Figure 3c shows that PECs of the two anions are almost identical when C-P distance is ~1.8 Å. However, when the distance is over 2.6 Å, PECs of PO-T2T clearly increase faster than those of TP3PO.
-In ESP maps (Figure 3d), when C1-P distance is 1.8 Å, the negative ESP (red) is mainly allocated around the center for both molecules (also see Figure S7).
-While at 2.6 Å, the red color within the central of TP3PO becomes shallower; while that in PO-T2T scarcely changes.
-From 1.8 Å to 2.6 Å, the negative charge allocated around the central aryl ( $q{Ar}$ ) changes from -0.76 to -0.60 for TP3PO, while in PO-T2T, $q{Ar}$ only changes from -0.75 to -0.72.
-Finally, when the phenyl leaves, the negative charge is concentrated on PO, while $q{Ar}$ of PO-T2T is still higher than that of TP3PO (-0.35 vs -0.27, Table S6).
-This result clearly reflects that Trz can effectively confine the negative charge.
-Accordingly, introducing D-EWGs is also a promising strategy to protect C-X bonds and improve their kinetic stability towards electrons.
+Figure 4a shows that PECs of the two anions are almost identical when C-P distance is ~1.8 Å. However, when the distance is over 2.6 Å, PECs of PO-T2T clearly increase faster than those of TP3PO.
+In ESP maps (Figure 4b), when C1-P distance is 1.8 Å, the negative ESP (in red) is mainly allocated around the center for both molecules (also see Figure S7).
+While at 2.6 Å, the red color in the central TP3PO becomes shallower; while that in PO-T2T scarcely changes.
+From 1.8 Å to 2.6 Å, the negative charge allocated around the central aryl (q{Ar}) changes from -0.76 to -0.60 for TP3PO, while in PO-T2T, q{Ar} only changes from -0.75 to -0.72.
+Finally, when the phenyl leaves, the negative charge is concentrated on PO, while q{Ar} of PO-T2T is still higher than that of TP3PO (-0.35 vs -0.27, Table S5).
+This result clearly reflects that Trz as negative charge manager can effectively confine the negative charge within itself, thus protect C-X bonds and improve their kinetic stability towards electrons.
 Next, we further demonstrate that the strategy is also effective for Cz-derivatives, even though Cz and PO have quite different electronic structures.

-Figure 3. a) a) Frontier orbital (isovalue = 0.03 au) and ESP maps of POPh3 and POPh2.b) Chemical structures, $EA_M$ , $EA_X$ , and $BDE_f(-)$ values (with respect to C1-P bond) of molecules P1-P8. c) Potential energy curves with respect to the stretch of C1-P bonds (1.55-3.15 Å) in TP3PO and PO-T2T anions. d) ESP maps (isovalue = 0.02 au) when the C1-P distance is 1.8, 2.6, and 5 Å, respectively.
+Figure 4. a) Potential energy curves with respect to the stretch of C1-P bonds (1.55-3.15 Å) in TP3PO and PO-T2T anions. b) ESP maps (isovalue = 0.02 au) when the C1-P distance is 1.8, 2.6, and 5 Å, respectively.
 All calculations were at the M06-2X/def2-SVP level.

-Improving BDEf(-) Values of Cz-derivatives
+Improving BDE_f(-) Values of Cz-derivatives